hteumeuleu/caniemail/_features/css-transform.md

     }
 }
 notes_by_num: {
-    "1": "`scale translate` is not supported."
+    "1": "Partial. `scale translate` is not supported."
 }
 ---